hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 transferred to locations outside the European Union unless the region or country has an equal rigor of data protection regulation as the EU.

-Failure to abide by GDPR will result in fines as much as 20 million EUR or 4% of the global annual revenue (whichever greater).
+Failure to abide by GDPR will result in fines as high as 20 million EUR or 4% of the global annual revenue (whichever greater).